YinTaiChen/Patterns-that-CNN-buy/README.md

 # Patterns that CNN recognize

-Note that the results here are visualizations of the pattern tensors instead of the pattern images.
+Note that the results here are visualizations of the pattern tensors.
+They are not exactly the pattern images.

 ## AlexNet
 ### Class 0 tench, Tinca tinca